nbehier/bolt-openagenda/README.md

 ```

 #### Extension Config
-Your configuration could be access from twig template with:
+Your configuration could be accessed from twig template with:
 `{% set extension_config = app['bolt-openagenda.config'] %}`

 ### Routing example
-You could add some routes on Bolt to manage your agenda pages:
+You can add some routes on Bolt to manage your agenda pages:
 ```(yml)
 agendaevent:
     path: /agenda/evenet/{agendaalias}/{eventuid}/{eventslug}